STATEMENT OF POLICY

 - Damage resulting from abuse of the equipment will be the financial responsibility of the patron (or parent of the child) causing the damage.

 - Persons under the age of 18 need parent or guardian written consent to use the Internet.
-Children under the age of 12 require adult supervision.
+Children age 12 and under require adult supervision.

 - By mutual agreement, two persons may share one access session as long as their behavior or conversation does not disturb other users or staff.